Updated: Aug 26, 2020

-A shoelace breaks, sink backs up, car won’t start and so it goes—small and big—the roof leaks, more taxes owed and sometimes it feels overwhelming.
+A shoelace breaks, sink backs up, car won’t start and so it goes.
+The roof leaks, more taxes owed and sometimes it is just overwhelming.

-Not fake enthusiasm or forced positivity, but genuine words spoken quietly
+Not with fake enthusiasm or forced positivity, but genuine words spoken quietly.

-In the market one day, I casually asked the clerk, “How’s your day?”
+In the market one day, I asked the clerk, “How’s your day?”

 He quietly said, “Great.
 This is a good day.”

 I was surprised by the lift I felt, mostly because his words were genuine, but also because there was nothing special going on in his life.
 He was simply feeling grateful.
 But wait!

 A lot has been written on the practice of gratitude, but what is coming is less than you might think.
 And more.

 MORE - Without one, essential element, being grateful does not work; that is, words alone are not enough.
 Words said out of habit, or because of a should, have no effect on our lives (e.g. automatically giving thanks before a meal).